Trekking In Nepal: An Essential Guide

 At some point trekking becomes mountaineering, requiring technical skills, equipment and experience.
+Here are a few of my favourite routes that sit between the two.

-Here are a few routes that sit between the two.
-The following, some of Nepal's most challenging treks, require plenty of fitness, prior experience and a qualified guide.
+Please note that the following are some of Nepal's most challenging treks: they all require plenty of fitness, sufficient acclimatisation, prior experience and a qualified guide.

 The most challenging treks in Nepal